Changelog

 Fixes #

-• Callback reached dead socket (IPv6 vs IPv4) Node.js inside the container binds Claude Code's callback HTTP server to ::1 when given "localhost", but socat defaults to 127.0.0.1; every connection was refused.
+• Callback reached dead socket (IPv6 vs IPv4) - Node.js inside the container binds Claude Code's callback HTTP server to ::1 when given "localhost", but socat defaults to 127.0.0.1.
+Every connection was refused.
 The proxy now tries TCP6:localhost:PORT first, falls back to TCP:localhost:PORT

-• Browser saw "callback forwarding failed" after a successful login socat - propagated stdin EOF to the TCP side and exited before reading the 302 response; the proxy reported success as failure.
+• Browser saw "callback forwarding failed" after a successful login - socat - propagated stdin EOF to the TCP side and exited before reading the 302 response.
+The proxy reported success as failure.
 Fixed by using socat -,ignoreeof so the TCP read continues until the server closes the connection.
 Connection: keep-alive in the browser request is also rewritten to Connection: close so the server actually closes after responding

-• Proxy gave up silently when the callback port was temporarily in use bind failures (EADDRINUSE) exited immediately with no log line.
-Both the socat and python3 paths now retry the bind up to 30 times (one per second), and the python3 path sets SO_REUSEPORT on supporting systems
+• Proxy gave up silently when the callback port was temporarily in use - bind failures (EADDRINUSE) exited immediately with no log line.
+Both the socat and python3 paths now retry the bind up to 30 times (one per second) and the python3 path sets SO_REUSEPORT on supporting systems

-• Fallback success page on timeout or empty response when the docker-exec forwarder timed out or produced no response body despite rc=0, the browser got a generic HTTP 502 page even though the code had been delivered.
+• Fallback success page on timeout or empty response - when the docker-exec forwarder timed out or produced no response body despite rc=0, the browser got a generic HTTP 502 page even though the code had been delivered.
 The proxy now sends a styled "Authentication Successful" page in those cases

 Changes #